gSchool/ada-1-intro-to-ruby/01-control-structures/01-wk01-compound-and-complex-conditionals.md

 ## Condition Evaluation Exercise
-With your neighbor(s), determine the final `boolean` output of these compound conditions.
+Determine the final `boolean` output of these compound conditions.
 Refer to the _Truth Table_ and _Precedence List_ in the textbook resource.

 When in doubt, write down your work on paper.